ultraseedbox/USB-Docs/Getting Started Guide/Introduction to Torrenting/Public vs. Private Trackers.md

-While dealing with torrents you will likely come across the terminology "public" and "private".
+While dealing with torrents you will likely come across the terminology “public” and “private”.
 What these words are referring to are trackers or tracker communities.
-"Public trackers" are open sites where you can easily access all the content regardless of if you're a member or not.
-Likewise, "Private trackers" are closed sites which require you to be a member to access the content.
+“Public trackers” are open sites where you can easily access all the content regardless of if you're a member or not.
+Likewise, “Private trackers” are closed sites which require you to be a member to access the content.

 ***